chalmersgit/SphericalHarmonics/README.md

 ## Dependencies

-You can use pip to install the modules I've used.
+You can use pip to install the modules I've used, or use the requirements file:

+`pip install -r requirements.txt`

 The only gotcha is with imageio.
 By default it does not provide OpenEXR support.
 To add OpenEXR support to imageio, see here: https://imageio.readthedocs.io/en/stable/_autosummary/imageio.plugins.freeimage.html#module-imageio.plugins.freeimage

-e.g., run the following in python (after installing imageio): imageio.plugins.freeimage.download()
+e.g., run the following in python (after installing imageio):

+`imageio.plugins.freeimage.download()`

 ## References